What are the Levels of Intent in Federal Criminal Cases?

 Schedule a Complimentary Federal Criminal Case Assessment

 Are you under investigation or facing federal criminal charges?
 If so, it is important that you speak with a federal defense attorney immediately.
-To schedule a complimentary case assessment with a member of our federal defense team, call 888-519-4897 or inquire online now.
+To schedule a complimentary case assessment with a member of our federal defense team, call 888-680-1745 or contact us online now.